notsag-dev/pwk/README.md

 - In Firefox's debugger tab, when checking a JS source file, press the curly brackets to expand code (if it's minified)
 - Use dirb, nikto

+### XSS (Cross-site scripting)
+XSS happens when unsanitized input is displayed on a web page.

+3 types:
+- Stored/Persistent: The exploit payload is stored in a database or otherwise cached by a server.
+The web application retrieves this payload and displays it to anyone that views a vulnerable page.
+Ofter found on forums technologies or reviews pages.
+- Reflected: It includes the payload in a crafted request or link.
+This variant only attacks the person submitting the request or viewing the link.
+Reflected XSS vulnerabilities can often occur in search fields and results, as well as anywhere user input is included in error messages.
+- DOM-based: This variant occurs when a page’s DOM is modified with user-controlled values.
+DOM-based XSS can be stored or reflected.
+The key difference is that DOM-based XSS attacks occur when a browser parses the page’s content and inserted JavaScript is executed.

+We can find potential entry points for XSS by examining a web application and identifying input fields (such as search fields) that accept unsanitized input which is displayed as output in subsequent pages.